CaptainDario/DaKanji/BETA_CHANGELOG.md

 * Improvments:
   * Removed grey lines from Anki manual
   * Small stutter when opening a word list
+  * Anki
-  * Removed empty lines at the end of an anki note
+    * Removed empty lines at the end of notes
+    * Increased Kanji font size
 * Added:
   * Anki:
     * Back side also shows front side